 Then under the null hypothesis that there is no association of variants in this region with race, the coefficient should be zero.
-So the test statistic for H0: should be
+So the test statistic for H0: should be [[H sub 0?]]

-(3).
+(3).[[explain??]]

 The allele frequency can be used to assign the weight for each variant.
 For example,